Black Gold: Boomtowns, Prominent Men, and Grand Farmhouses of Hickory Township

 Black Gold: Boomtowns, Prominent Men, and Grand Farmhouses of Hickory Township by Taylor Galaska (216 pages, paperback, 6 x 9")

 “Black Gold: Boomtowns, Prominent Men, and Grand Farmhouses of Hickory Township” is a deluxe, full-color book chronicling the history of the founding of Hickory Township (what is now Hermitage, Pa.) and the several “boomtowns” that dotted the landscape as Sharon Block Coal was discovered during the Civil War era.
 This publication, a collaborative project with the Hermitage Historical Society, will offer readers an in-depth look into America’s Civil War period with detailed research paired with historic and current photography.
+See full description and details below.

 Quantity: